sudosoph/docs/content/how-to/pagespeed.md

 After running this command, you will notice a **pagespeed** directory within your repo containing two files named `http.conf` and `server.conf`.

-In the `http.conf` place any PageSpeed directives that need to be specified at the nginx "HTTP" level, and place all other directives withing the `server.conf` file.
+In the `http.conf` place any PageSpeed directives that need to be specified at the nginx "HTTP" level, and place all other directives within the `server.conf` file.

 ## Using PageSpeed alongside Varnish